JupiterOne/sdk/docs/integrations/development_guide.md

   };
 ```

-Let's work top to bottom.
-We'll start by defining `instanceConfigFields`, next
+Let's work from the top to bottom.
+We'll start by defining
-we'll implement `validateInvocation`, and finally define our `integrationSteps`.
+`instanceConfigFields`, next we'll implement `validateInvocation`, and finally
+define our `integrationSteps`.

 ### **1. Creating `InstanceConfigFields`**